canidlogic/libshasm/README.md

 These steps will be performed in separate branches, with results merged back into master when complete.
 At the end of this process, the block reading architecture will be established and the token reader will be done.

 ## 5. Releases

+### 0.2.1 (alpha)

+Began the regular string reader framework, and completed the encoding component.
+The decoding component is currently just a placeholder that sends a fixed sequence of entity codes to the encoding component -- this will be replaced with the full decoder in the next release.

 ### 0.2.0 (alpha)